DSR-RHIT/me447-visualizing-data/cm/week-05_assignments.md

 week 5
 ------

-Reading

--   Doumont (2009) Designing the graph
+Portfolio progress.
+By the end of the week you should be able to

+-   something
+-   something else

+Roundtables

 -   Wainer (2014) Fifteen displays about one thing.
 [Written response](read-01_reading-response-form.pdf) required for discussion.

+Submissions

+-   D4 Table and critique.
+This one is submitted to me electronically for review and comment.
+-   See [portfolio requirements](folio-01_portfolio-requirements.md) for details and the [portfolio checklist](folio-02_portfolio-checklist.pdf) to check that all requirements have been met.

+Additional reading

+-   Doumont (2009) Designing the graph

+Lecture slides

+-   something
+-   something else

 Tutorials

 -   Box plots
 -   Match display to data type
 -   Document design

-Submissions

--   D4 Table and critique.
--   See [portfolio requirements](folio-01_portfolio-requirements.md) for details and the [portfolio checklist](folio-02_portfolio-checklist.pdf) to check that all requirements have been met.

 bibliography
 ------------